Exec

 local machine or inside of a container.

-fields are specified, the command is executed
+When either the image or target fields are specified, the command is executed

 inside of a container.
 When neither of these fields are specified, the command is